-The Loan Agreement constitutes a connected transaction of the Company under Chapter 14A of the Listing rules.
-As the Loan was provided for the benefit of the Group on normal commercial terms and no security over assets of the Group is granted in respect of the Loan, the Loan Agreement is exempted from the reporting, announcement and independent shareholders' approval requirements under the Listing Rules.
+The Loan Agreement I and the Loan Agreement II constitute connected transactions of the Company under Chapter 14A of the Listing rules.
+As the Loan I and Loan II were provided for the benefits of the Group on normal commercial terms and no security over assets of the Group is granted in respect of these loans, the Loan Agreement I and Loan Agreement II are exempted from the reporting, announcement and independent shareholders' approval requirements under the Listing Rules.